 Step 5.
 Configure Repository Settings

-At the Storage Bucket step of the wizard, do the following:
+At the Bucket step of the wizard, do the following:

-For a storage bucket to be displayed in the Available Buckets list, it must be created for the selected project in the Google Cloud console as described in Google Cloud documentation.
+Alternatively, click Browse and select the necessary bucket in the Select Bucket window.
+For a bucket to be displayed in the Bucket list, it must be created in the Google Cloud for the project specified at step 3 of the wizard, as described in Google Cloud documentation.